mimamoglu/-Multiplayer-Online-Game-Matchmaking-System/README.md

-# -Multiplayer-Online-Game-Matchmaking-System
+# -Online-Game-Matchmaking-System

 **Problem Statement**

-In the realm of multiplayer online games, matchmaking is a critical component that significantly affects player experience.
+In the realm of online games, matchmaking is a critical component that significantly affects player experience.
 A matchmaking system pairs players together in game sessions based on various factors such as skill level, game mode preferences, and geographic location to ensure fair and enjoyable gameplay.
-The objective of this project is to design and implement a comprehensive database system that manages player profiles, matchmaking processes, game sessions, and player statistics for a multiplayer online game.
+The objective of this project is to design and implement a comprehensive database system that manages player profiles, matchmaking processes, game sessions, and player statistics for a online game.

 **Project Overview**